Eyeglass All Product Installation and Upgrade Guides Publication

 Support limitations

-2. Installation of the Linux Eyeglass installer combines application software and tested and supported dependencies including the following:
+2. Installation of the Linux Eyeglass installer combines application software and tested and supported dependencies, including the following:

 1. Sudoer configuration